ajaypan2/Weight-Biases-Assignment/README.md

 I do ran into multiple issue duing the set up.
 Please check out the Challenges file for the details related to the issue and fix.

-Also checkout the Weight & Biases Set up file for more details along with the Screenshots.
+Also checkout the Installation & Deployment doc for more details along with the Screenshots.

 Next up i will the Try the Operators option and will share feedback.
 Thank You.